-Despite an air of pragmatism, Lebanese governance will remain fractious.
+Despite the current air of pragmatism, Lebanon’s government will remain fractious.

 After two years without a president, the recent election of Michel Aoun has ended a political stalemate in a historically divided country.
 Aoun, a Maronite Christian, has not only won the support of Shi’a allies in Hezbollah, but has also secured the key support of Saad Hariri, the leader of the opposition.
 Hariri, a Sunni and former prime minister, has been re-appointed to the position under Aoun.